pestphp/docs/filtering-tests.md

 <a name="retry"></a>
 ### `--retry`

-If a test has failed previously, you might want to attempt running it again.
-In such cases, you can utilize the `--retry` option, which can prove beneficial if you suspect that the failure was a result of a temporary issue or an error on your part.
-Using this option, you can try the test again and determine if it passes on a subsequent attempt.
+If a test previously failed, you typically want to run it again to see if you have fixed the problem.
+In such cases, you can utilize the `--retry` option to quickly try the latest failing test again.

 ```bash
 ./vendor/bin/pest --retry